-Experimental results and discussion
+Experimental Results and Discussion

 The charts below graphically illustrate how our predictions correlated with the ground truth over the four forecast years.
-We also show numeric results in Table 5 for a representative forecast year, reference year 2003 and forecast 2007.
+We also show numeric results in Table 5 for a representative forecast year, reference year 2003, and forecast 2007.

-Figure 2 shows the results for experiments carried out on full text drawn from Elsevier; the top graph shows Pearson r and the bottom one Spearman ρ .
-Here metadata features underperform text-based features by a substantial margin as measured by ρ and thus, the benefit of full text in comparison to metadata is clear.
+Figure 2 shows the results for experiments carried out on full text drawn from Elsevier; the top graph shows Pearson rand the bottom one Spearman $\rho$ .
+Here metadata features underperform text-based features by a substantial margin as measured by $\rho$ and, thus, the benefit of full text in comparison to metadata is clear.
 Adding text-based features to metadata-only features also gives substantially improved results.
-Our results show that the combination of full text and meta-data performs the best, outperforming the text indicators only by a slight margin, as indicated by r.
+Our results show that the combination of full text and metadata performs the best, outperforming the text indicators only by a slight margin, as indicated by r.
 These results indicate that the metadata features do add value.

-Figure 3 shows the results for experiments carried out on the full dataset, including both Elsevier and WOS records.
+Figure 3 shows the results for experiments carried out on the full data set, including both Elsevier and WoS records.
 In this case, the shard, which includes all documents relevant to the term, is substantially larger.
-We might expect metadata features to outperform text-based features since the citation and coauthorship networks that are built can be more comprehensive; more articles corresponding to the citations will be found in the dataset.
-Furthermore, the metadata acceptance features will be drawn from all articles, while the text features will only be drawn from a subset.
+We might expect metadata features to outperform text-based features because the citation and coauthorship networks that are built can be more comprehensive; more articles corresponding to the citations will be found in the data set.
+Furthermore, the metadata acceptance features will be drawn from all articles, whereas the text features will only be drawn from a subset.
 We do see a substantial improvement in metadata alone, but the results still do not surpass those of the text-based and the full set of features.
-Under Spearman ρ , both the system based on text-based features and the system based on combined text-based and metadata perform significantly better (p < 0.05 using the paired permutation test) than metadata only across all forecast years except 2005.
-Note that the system using text-based features also improves, because the larger dataset contains abstracts and text features are extracted from these.
+Under Spearman $\rho$ , both the system based on textbased features and the system based on combined text-based and metadata perform significantly better (p < .05 using the paired permutation test) than metadata only across all forecast years except 2005.
+Note that the system using textbased features also improves because the larger data set contains abstracts and text features are extracted from these.
 The text-only system and the system using a combination of text and metadata indicators are similar in performance, with the combination of features usually slightly outperforming the text-only.

-In Table 6 we describe an ablation study of the system for 2006, the first year where combined text and metadata features outperform text-only features according to Spearman ρ .
+In Table 6 we describe an ablation study of the system for 2006, the first year where combined text and metadata features outperform text-only features according to Spearman $\rho$ .
 We show the performance using individual indicators in isolation, sorted by Pearson r.
 Text indicators are shown in bold.
-The top performing indicators are times series over entities, acceptance and relations, of which only acceptance is derived from metadata.
-Network indicators perform at the bottom of the
+The top-performing indicators are times series over entities, acceptance, and relations, of which only acceptance is derived from metadata.
+Network indicators perform at the bottom of the times series and near the bottom of the regular indicators.
+AZ, a text indicator that reflects the rhetorical structure of the article, performs near the top of individual indicators.
+We see two unexpected results: (a) acceptance, which is a metadata indicator, performs well, both in times series and without, and (b) citation sentiment performs poorly.
+Acceptance simply counts the number of venues, authors, and institutions in the shard of relevant documents, with the rationale being that the more places and authors that have published on this topic, the more impact it has had.
+Other than these two exceptions, the individual results support our overall results showing that text indicators tend to perform better.